I am a Multipassionate Zentrepreneur. Mainly passionate in entrepreneurship, digital marketing and personal growth.

 If you’re interested, you can submit your interest in this google form.
 Then I will reach out to you and get us started 🙂 Just a heads up, while its exciting and scary at the same time, I only accept people who are serious and committed.

 I also run a side hustle helping people build an online sales process to help them make money out of their passion and to grow their business through online marketing.
-Unfortunately, I don’t have a sales process or details put out on the web right now.
-(Will put out more info online soon)

 I am scaling my operations, but with so many things going on in my life, I can only serve 2 clients per month, and I’m very selective as well as to who I work with.
 If you don’t know what’s a sales process is, well, just think of it as a website that pulls in money and customers for your business.